 A minimum standard device suitable for most courses can:

-- use a system such as Windows 7 or later, Mac OSX10.7 Lion or later (refer to Deakin's Standard Operating Environment)
+- use a system such as Windows 7 or later, Mac OS X 10.10 or above (refer to Deakin's Standard Operating Environment)

 - run Java, and in some cases Flash (devices running on Apple's iOS operating system, such as iPads, iPhones, do not run Flash)